RETURNS IN GENERAL

 Gift Certificates may not be returned or exchanged for cash.
 Special order items, 230 Volt European equipment and cut lengths of wire or other material sold by the foot are also not returnable.

 RETURN AUTHORIZATION AND RESTOCKING CHARGES

 Only items in their original condition with all packaging, accessories, instruction manuals, warranty cards, and UPC codes will be accepted.
-Login to your account to request a return authorization or call us at 410 280-2267.
+Login to your account to request a return authorization.
+Instructions.
 You must obtain a return authorization before sending materials, returns without authorization may be refused.
 Refunds will only be made after materials have been tested and found to be in their original condition.